Princes Island's Attractions (Adalar)

 They comprise four larger islands, Buyukada (Prince Island) with a part of 5.46 km2 Heybeliada (Saddlebag Island) with a vicinity of two.4 km2, Burgazada (Fortress Island) with a neighborhood of 1.5 km2, Kınalıada (Henna Island) with a section of 1.3 km2, and five much smaller ones, Sedef Adası (Mother-of-Pearl Island) with a district of 0.157 km2, Yassıada (Flat Island) with a region of 0.05 km2, Sivriada (Sharp Island) with a part of 0.05 km2, Kaşık Adası (Spoon Island) with a region of 0.006 km2, and Tavşan Adası (Rabbit Island) with a district of 0.004 km2.

-The islands are quieter and more pleasant spring and autumn seasons, although the ocean is often prepared for spring, autumn, and winter, and also the islands sometimes discontinue from the surface world when the ferry services are canceled because of storms and high waves.
-During winter, with the addition of the biting cold and also the strong winds, and also resulting ferry cancellations, the islands become almost deserted.
-As for cultural tourism, Büyükada happens to possess the primary and only city museum in İstanbul, the Museum of the Princes' Islands in Aya Nikola.
+Princes' Islands are quieter and more pleasant during the spring and autumn seasons, although the ocean is often prepared for spring, autumn, and winter, and also the islands sometimes discontinue from the surface world when the ferry services are canceled because of storms and high waves.
+During winter, with the addition of the biting cold and also the strong winds, and also resulting in ferry cancellations, the islands become almost deserted.
+As for cultural tourism, Büyükada happens to possess the primary and only city museum in İstanbul, the museum of the Princes' Islands in Aya Nikola.

 How To Go To Princes' Islands